cotodevel/toolchaingenericds-ftpserver/README.md

 This is the Toolchain Generic FTP project:

-It is based on the Open Source FTP library found at : https://www.oryx-embedded.com and added the TGDS layer so it runs on the NintendoDS.
+It is based on the Open Source FTP library from: https://github.com/kingk85/uFTP and added the TGDS layer so it runs on the NintendoDS.

 Compile Toolchain: To compile this project you will need to follow the steps at https://bitbucket.org/Coto88/toolchaingenericds : Then simply extract the project somewhere.